Mastering Stepwise Easing: Chaining Multiple Functions for Unique Animation

 — deconbatch (@deconbatch) January 22, 2022

-This code does not display any images on the screen but generates image files in frames directory.
-You can make an animation with these files.
+This code doesn't display any images on screen but instead generates image files in the frames directory.
+You can compile these files into an animation.

 Please feel free to use this example code under the terms of the GPL.